 It happens every time.
 No exception.
 In every wine tasting I have conducted there is always one or more participants who remark that they aren’t able the taste the flavors in a wine.
 I’ll say “This Albariño has lemon and grapefruit…” and someone will speak up to admit he doesn’t think he can taste what is supposed to be in the wine.
 And then there’s always the one who cracks, “I taste grapes.”
 Great.

 Just like you don’t walk into your first grade math class and expect to be able to calculate derivatives of inverse trigonometric functions, you don’t start to identify the flavors in wine the first time you try.
 It takes time, and practice, to thoughtfully connect flavors you have experienced throughout your life with what is in your glass.

 One of the biggest myths in wine tasting is that a wine “is” something; that everyone should be tasting the exact same thing.
 That’s not true.
-What we taste in wine is based on reference points in our past, and each of us has a completely unique set of reference points.
+What we taste in wine is based on reference points in our past, and each of us has a completely unique set of taste and smell landmarks.
 Heck, even the professional tasters don’t agree on exactly what a wine tastes like.
 Take this 2011 Marchesi Barolo for example.
 If you read the five different professional tasting notes, I’m not sure you would think they are all describing the same wine (click on the wine name to see the tasting notes).
 One says blueberry, one blackberry, one dark cherry, and all pull out different other flavor nuances beyond the primary fruit.
-Suffice to say, the tasting notes should give you a sense of the wine, not define the exact flavors you should be tasting, and you may or may not taste the exact same things as anyone else.
+Suffice to say, the tasting notes should give you a sense of the wine, not define the exact flavors you should be tasting.
+You may or may not taste the exact same things as anyone else.

 So how do you figure out what it is you are tasting in a wine?